 - Children and juveniles with MS tend to experience difficulties with functions such as memory, concentration, and language within about

-- The same research indicates that fatigue and depression may also arise during this time frame.
+- The same research indicates that young people may also experience fatigue and depression during this time frame.

 Learning about these characteristics can help children, parents, and caregivers better understand the disease and its progression.

-The medical community is still unsure about what causes MS.
+The medical community is still unsure about what causes a person to have MS.

 Some potential risk factors include:

-Symptoms of MS in children are similar to those in adults.
+Symptoms of pediatric MS are similar to those in adults.
 Some common symptoms include:

 - difficulty walking

 - muscle spasms

 - tingling or numbness in the limbs, face, and other parts of the body

 - changes in sensory perception